Vic Park Stadium: Project Cost Tracker Live

 The pattern is consistent.

 When cost pressure is convenient, the government cancels.
-When cost pressure is inconvenient, it asks Queenslanders to trust the number.
+When cost pressure is inconvenient, it asks Queenslanders to trust the number and pay the difference.

 Cross River Rail was promised at $5.4B and will cost $19.041B.
 A pre-election promise of rail to Maroochydore was replaced with a shorter line and buses once the cost reality became clear.
 The Gold Coast light rail was cancelled outright.
 The Cancer Centre had a date, a contractor, an architect and a budget.
 It was shovel ready.
 It now has none of those things confirmed and is sitting idle.